eliseshaffer/darklight.nvim/README.md

 ## Fallbacks

-This plugin will fallback gracefully to "background" mode if the configuration is not correct for the other modes.
+Darklight will fallback gracefully to "background" mode if the configuration is not correct for the other modes.